 Students who miss the test and/or exam on the scheduled dates would be marked zero.
 Alternative arrangements would only be granted to students with critical medical conditions, supported by sick leave certificates issued by medical doctors for the date of the exam.
 There will be NO make-up exams under any circumstances.
 A student who is excused from the test on medical grounds will have his/her final examination covering the weight of the missed test.

-Both exams are going to be online proctored exams conducted via zoom.
+Both exams are going to be conducted in class.
 Detailed rules on exams will be disseminated later.

 Individual Project

 Students have the following options for an individual project